clojure-finance/HKU-TDLEG-website/content/md/pages/home.md

  :page-index 0
  :home? true}

-This is the home page of HKU-TDLEG, a website keeping track of our contributors' project progress.
+This is the home page of HKU-TDLEG of Dr. Matthias Buehlmaier, a website keeping track of our contributors' project progress.

 ## Project List